How do I enable two-step verification on my account?

 Two-step verification is an optional but highly recommended security feature that adds an extra layer of protection to your Dropbox account.
 Once enabled, Dropbox will require a six-digit security code in addition to your password whenever you sign in to Dropbox or link a new computer, phone, or tablet.

 Storing your emergency backup code

 Before enabling two-step verification, you'll receive a special 16-digit backup code.
 It is very important that you write this key down and store it somewhere safe.
 If you ever lose your phone, or can't receive or generate a security code, you'll need this backup code for emergency access to your Dropbox.

 - Click on your name from the upper-right of any page to open your account menu.

 - Click Settings from the account menu and select the Security tab, or click here for a shortcut.

-- Under the Account sign in section, next to Two-step verification, click Enable.
+- Under Two-step verification section, click Enable.

 - For security reasons, you'll be asked to re-enter your password to enable two-step verification.
 Once you do, you'll be given the choice to receive your security code by text message or to use a mobile app.

 - After enabling the feature, consider adding a second phone number that can receive text messages as well.
 If you ever lose your primary phone, you'll be able to receive a backup security code to that number instead.

 If you choose to receive your security codes by text message, you'll need a phone capable of receiving text messages (carrier rates may apply).
 Whenever you successfully sign in to Dropbox using your password, a text message containing a security code will be sent to your phone.
 To enable this option: